 According to hair colorist Haley Banks, to get this maroon red hair, always start with your natural color.
 Ask your colorist for a very soft lavender, then add vivid colors later.

-Haley says “using professional products at home is a must.
-These colors won’t last very long with products that are not made to support them.
-Dry shampoo is your new best friend with maintaining a wearable style.
-Also, when considering a red color like this one, keep in mind this is a very high maintenance color.”
+When it comes to products?
+Banks says, “Using professional products at home is a must.
+These red hair colors won’t last very long with products not made to support them.
+Dry shampoo is your new best friend for maintaining a wearable style.
+Also, when considering a hair color like this one, keep in mind this requires high maintenance.”

-#23: Dark Ruby Red Hair Color
+#41: Dark Ruby Red Hair Color

 It takes a dark ruby red hair color to transform yourself into one modish redhead.
-The ruby red shade appears fuller on straight locks that graze the shoulders.
+The ruby-red shade appears fuller on straight locks that graze the shoulders.

 Hairstylist Ayla Schapp describes this as a dimensional mulberry A-line bob with a slight wave.

-If you are considering this dark red color, wash your hair in cold/lukewarm water, Ayla advises.
-“Also use a color-safe professional brand shampoo, such as Kevin Murphy,” she adds.
+“If you consider this dark red color, wash your hair in cold/lukewarm water.
+Also, use a color-safe professional brand shampoo, such as Kevin Murphy,” she adds.

-#24: Deep Red Violet Hair
+#42: Deep Red Violet Hair

-#25: Plum Red for Curly Hair
+#44: Plum Red for Curly Hair

 This is a plum red for curly hair ombre.
 Don’t you love how vibrant the color came out?